 SlickTrick ViperTrick SS

 The SlickTrick ViperTrick SS flies like a dart, with a 1 1/16" cutting diameter, 7/8" bleeder blade, and a total cut of 1 15/16".
 The cut-on-contact design makes the ViperTrick ideal for all compound bows and even crossbows.
-The SlickTrick Pro Series ViperTrick uses an all stainless steel construction.
-These broadheads penetrate further and do more damage than ever before.
-Best yet, because they resist corrosion, you never have to worry about having a sharp edge.
+The SlickTrick Pro Series ViperTrick uses an all stainless steel blade construction.
+These broadheads feature deep penetrattion and do more damage than ever before.
+Best yet, because they resist corrosion, you never have to worry about having a razor sharp edge.

 Much like the original SlickTrick designs, the SlickTrick SS3 is an evolved head that flies like no other.
 With a super short, machined single-piece design, the SS3 is another SlickTrick broadhead that does it all.
 Again and again.
 The SS3 includes a proven mix of geometry and weight for a laser-like flight from any bow.
 Three blades stabilize the head quickly for never-before-seen accuracy.
 The machined single-piece construction brings all the energy of your chosen bow and leaves a slug-like hole for maximum devastation on impact.